 More Fun Cambridge History by Ingrid Talpak

-Do you have Black history learning resources or connections we should know about?
+Do you have more Cambridge Women’s history learning resources or connections we should know about?

 We expect to add more Black History learning resources relevant to Waterloo Region as we find them!
 If you have learning resources or research about Black history in Waterloo Region, please contact us!